scrapy/scrapy/docs/intro/tutorial.rst

 .. note::

-   Remember to always enclose urls in quotes when running Scrapy shell from the command-line, otherwise urls containing arguments (i.e. ``&`` character) will not work.
+   Remember to always enclose URLs in quotes when running Scrapy shell from the command line, otherwise URLs containing arguments (i.e. ``&`` character) will not work.

    On Windows, use double quotes instead::